-Investigators Chase Missing Pieces Of Facebook, Twitter Role In Russian Mischief
+Investigators Chase Missing Pieces Of Facebook, Twitter Role In Russian Meddling

 Shortly before Election Day last year, some helpful-looking posts began popping up on Twitter: No need to stand in line or even leave home, they said — just vote by text!